UAE: Coldplay announces third concert in Abu Dhabi due to high demand

 Coldplay fans in the UAE have one more chance to see the Grammy-winning band live as a third performance has been added to their Abu Dhabi schedule.

-After an overwhelming demand for tickets to their first two shows, on January 11 and January 12, 2025, Coldplay will now also perform on Tuesday, January 14, 2025, at Zayed Sports City Stadium.
+Following an overwhelming demand for tickets to their first two shows, scheduled on January 11 and January 12, 2025, Coldplay will now also perform on Tuesday, January 14, 2025, at Zayed Sports City Stadium.

 Fans can expect an electrifying setlist featuring iconic hits like Fix You, Viva La Vida, and Yellow, alongside tracks from their upcoming album Moon Music, set to release on October 4.